 January 17, 2023, the Company announced the staking of claim groups in the Lynn Lake area of Manitoba (the "Lynn Lake Project").
-The Company has applied for 3 Mineral Exploration Licenses with a total surface area of 27,163 ha, located roughly 20 km north-west of Lynn Lake, near the border with Saskatchewan.
-Lynn Lake is a well-established mining hub in Northern Manitoba with all necessary infrastructure in place.
+The Company applied for three Mineral Exploration Licenses (27,163 ha), located roughly 20 km north-west of Lynn Lake, near the border with Saskatchewan.
 The Lynn Lake Project contains nine mapped pegmatites that are between 500 and 8,500 m in strike length.
 Claims were staked based on preferred geologic environments and historical mapping that have seen little to no lithium exploration.
-This project is within the Paleoproterozoic Trans-Hudson belt that extends to Brunswick Exploration claims located in Saskatchewan.

-The Company has also staked an additional 38,000 ha throughout the Trans-Hudson belt of Manitoba based on geological environments, historical geochemistry as well as mapped and interpreted pegmatites.
+The Company also staked an additional 38,000 ha throughout the Trans-Hudson belt of Manitoba based on geological environments, historical geochemistry as well as mapped and interpreted pegmatites.
 Of these newly acquired pegmatites, twelve are between 500 and 6,000 m of exposed strike length.